isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-Singapore Through the Eyes of 19th century Westerners.md

 Nineteenth-century travel accounts of Singapore generally celebrated the civilising effect of imperial rule.
 There were, however, observations that recorded some of its casualties:

-But in this part of the world [Singapore], the word palanquin is applied to a kind of long chest, placed on four wheels...A courier, called a says, [syce] holds the head of the horse to direct its movements, and excite it to speed.
+“But in this part of the world [Singapore], the word palanquin is applied to a kind of long chest, placed on four wheels...A courier, called a says, [syce] holds the head of the horse to direct its movements, and excite it to speed.
 These men are generally either miserable Bengalese or the very poorest of the Malays, and a painful sight it is to see these poor fellows who are usually emaciated, debilitated by poverty and wretchedness, running about for hours together, until they are weary and breathless.
-Their costume is of the simple kind; their feet and legs are naked, their chests uncovered, and their hair is concealed under a cotton handkerchief rolled like a turban round the head: the only garment they wear is a pair of drawers, fastened round the waist and descending no further than the knees.
+Their costume is of the simple kind; their feet and legs are naked, their chests uncovered, and their hair is concealed under a cotton handkerchief rolled like a turban round the head: the only garment they wear is a pair of drawers, fastened round the waist and descending no further than the knees.”

-<span style="text-align:right;">–Yvan, Melchior, a French physician in Singapore[^34]</span>
+<span style="display: block; text-align:right;">–Yvan, Melchior, a French physician in Singapore[^34]</span>

 Sober reflections on the abject poverty of the working class[^35] shatter the perception that an all-round wholesome development was taking shape and beg to examine the natives beyond their peculiar traits.
 The bounty that lay hidden in the fertile soil was also a story shy of a happy ending.
 The nutmeg disaster of the 1850s and 1860s shattered the British spice dream and left many European planters in Singapore ruined:[^36]

-The soil is generally very inferior, its disposition and the climate diminish the number of valuable staples capable of being advantageously cultivated...
-The cultivation of coffee, sugar and nutmegs has been tried largely but at a lavish and hitherto vain expenditure.[^37]
+“The soil is generally very inferior, its disposition and the climate diminish the number of valuable staples capable of being advantageously cultivated...
+The cultivation of coffee, sugar and nutmegs has been tried largely but at a lavish and hitherto vain expenditure.”[^37]

 Singapore was indeed a picture of progress on the eve of the 20th century.
 Yet its success story unfolds in more nuanced plots than the themes found in the writings of many early Western travellers.
 Colonial literary and visual images produced by travellers were very much a product of Western cultural and aesthetic expectations of the East.
 In living up to these expectations, Western visitors to Singapore were likely to see the country more as an aesthetic construct rather than as an evolving habitat and society filled with real people.[^38]